nandiniinj/HTML/README.md

-# Amazon-Clone
+# Clone
-This is our Amazon clone project.
+This is our clone project.